Gwgjnr/ms-2-Friends-Quiz/README.md

   - coolors has been used to decide the color scheme for the site.

+## **Testing**

+- User Experience Testing

+  - When first creating the quiz, I arranged the answer options in a column which was suitable for smaller screens but found that it left large areas empty on computer screens.
+To resolve this, I used media queries to arrange them in 2 rows on screen sizes above 490px.

+  - When the quiz was first being tested we found that the same question could be displayed within the same game, this was resolved by adding a splice to the question selector which then removed that question from the array temporarily.

+  - When testing different screen sizes, I found that some fonts were too large on mobile screens, this was resolved by adding media queries to reduce font sizes and also remove padding between buttons.

+- Validators

+  -

 ## **Deployment**

 ### **Deploy To GitHub Pages**